 What Are Probiotics Benefits?
 11 Signs You’re Deficient And What To Do About It

-But first, a recap of what probiotics are and what they do.
+But first, here’s a recap of what probiotics are and what they do.

 What Are Probiotics?

-Probiotics are the “good” or “friendly” bacteria in the GI tract that are markers for good digestive health.
-A healthy adult human should be host to 3-5 pounds of these microbes–at least 70 trillion of these “good guys!”
-That’s more bacterial cells in the host than actual DNA-containing cells!
+Probiotics are the “good” or “friendly” bacteria in the GI tract.
+They are markers for good digestive health.
+A healthy adult human should be host to 3-5 pounds of these microbes (at least 70 trillion — more bacterial cells in the host than actual DNA-containing cells).
+Probiotics are the “good” or “friendly” bacteria in the GI tract.
+They are markers for good digestive health.
+A healthy adult human should be host to 3-5 pounds of these microbes (at least 70 trillion — more bacterial cells in the host than actual DNA-containing cells).

 Probiotics are vital to support the immune system, brain and mood function, and absorption of food and nutrients.
 They control inflammation, trigger hormone production, and remove waste.

 Dr. Bernard Jensen | GI Tract Study

 One of my heroes, Dr. Bernard Jensen, was a pioneer in GI tract health.
 He studied 10,000 people’s colons and noted that the healthiest people had far more beneficial bacteria than the “bad,” like communicable disease germs such as strep and staph.
 At that time, 30 or more years ago, he reported that Americans’ good-to-bad ratios were far too low.
 Since then, our ratios have gotten even worse, leading to more and more disease.